evanfields/evanfields.github.io/_posts/2021-02-10-No-Perfect-Geo-Grid.md

 title: The perfect global grid system is impossible; HexGeoGrids.jl
 ---

+An exploration of grid system design space, and an alternative to the typical options like H3 and S2.

 # Aggressively brief background on grid systems

 A global grid system is a way of partitioning the Earth's surface into smaller regions, often known as _cells_.
 Depending on your perspective and preferred nomenclature, global grids may be closely related to or the same as [discrete global grids](https://en.wikipedia.org/wiki/Discrete_global_grid), [[geo]spatial indices](https://en.wikipedia.org/wiki/Spatial_database#Spatial_index), [geocode systems](https://en.wikipedia.org/wiki/Address_geocoding), etc. The most well known examples are probably [Uber's H3](https://eng.uber.com/h3/), [Google's S2](http://s2geometry.io/), [Geohash](https://en.wikipedia.org/wiki/Geohash), and [Open Location Code](https://en.wikipedia.org/wiki/Open_Location_Code).